conduitframework/conduit_appsignal/README.md

 ## Usage

-In your broker, early in the pipeline, include the `ConduitAppsignal.Plug.Transaction`.
-In
+In your broker, early in an incoming pipeline, include the `ConduitAppsignal.Plug.Transaction`.
+Early in an outgoing pipeline include `ConduitAppsignal.Plug.Publish`

 ``` elixir
 # broker.ex